 Your dilemma: You want to give your team the right information without overwhelming them with the tax law’s mind-numbing complexities.
 Thankfully, we wrote this post with that delicate balance in mind.

-A quick overview of the tax bill.
+A quick overview of the tax reform.

 President Trump signed the TCJA into law on December 22nd, 2017.
 Shortly after the TCJA took effect, we covered some of the changes small businesses should be aware of.
 Now, we’ll explore how the law will affect another key group: your employees.